DanielFord11/Gym-Bot/README.md

 # ETL-Project

 This is a self serve automated form filler for my rock climbing gym Earth Treks.
-It allows a user to schedule and automated booking that executes right when they become available.
+It allows a user to schedule an automated booking that executes right when they become available.
 (Reservation slots fill up too fast when they become available and I can never get a spot in time.)

 I used lxml to scrape the required xpaths to inform selenium automation how to perform actions and navigate the page.
 The paths are then stored into pandas dataframes and are reference-able by name of the element they correspond to.
 E.G. "booking_time_path" = '//*[@id="offering-page-select-events-table"]/tbody/tr[2]/td[4]/a'